KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Deprecated: Found `node-version: [16` in file `node.js.yml`: Update to current version.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-Formula1.js`: Replace it with built-in fetch.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Recommendation: Found `new Date()` in file `node_helper.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-5. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Fortnite by retroflex](https://github.com/retroflex/MMM-Fortnite)